arthurgousset/txtypes/README.md

 # Transaction types on Celo

-> **info**
+> **Warning**
 > This repo is for educational purposes only.
 The information provided here may be inaccurate.
-Please don’t rely on it exclusively to implement low-level client libraries.
+> Please don’t rely on it exclusively to implement low-level client libraries.

 This repo contains a demo and overview of transaction types support on Celo.

+Todos:

+- [ ] [CHECK: That any valid typed or untyped Ethereum transaction is valid on Celo ?]
+- [ ] [CHECK: Does Celo support 0x00 typed Celo-specific transactions?]
+- [ ] [CHECK: Does Celo support access list with Celo-specific parameters]
+- [ ] [CHECK: Does Celo support access list with legacy gasLimit field instead of EIP-1559]

 ## Usage